 To check the correctness of an implementation I of a cryptographic function C means that one must show that the implementation I behaves as the specification (C) stipulates.
-In the context of cryptography, the minimal conformance necessary is that I's output exactly conforms to the output characterized by C. But just because a cryptographic implementation is functionally correct does not mean it is functionally correct does not mean it is functionally correct of the cryptography, including abstraction leaking of sensitive values, timing attacks, side-channel attacks, etc. These kinds of properties cannot currently be expressed or reasoned about in Cryptol.
+In the context of cryptography, the minimal conformance necessary is that I's output exactly conforms to the output characterized by C. But just because a cryptographic implementation is functionally correct does not mean it is secure.
+The subtleties of an implementation can leak all kinds of information that harm the security of the cryptography, including abstraction leaking of sensitive values, timing attacks, side-channel attacks, etc. These kinds of properties cannot currently be expressed or reasoned about in Cryptol.